claus-codes/tutorials/README.md

 ## About this tutorial
 This tutorial features N lessons, each introducing you to new concepts.
-The lesson is followed by a **Summary**, and an **Assignment** which asks you to write code.
+The lesson is followed by a *Summary* and an *Assignment*.

 ### Lesson structure
-Each lesson is broken into chapters that teach different concepts.
+Each lesson is broken into sections that teach different concepts.
 When learning a programming language it is important to be able to distinguish between the different types of information presented.

 Whenever you see text formatted `like this`, it means we are discussing about something in `programming terms`.